Zerologon

-Zerologon has a score of 10 under the Common Vulnerability Scoring System.
+The vulnerability allows an adversarial user of the network to be authenticated by a Domain Controller (DC) and further impersonate the DC to elevate to domain admin privileges.
 It allows attackers to access all valid usernames and passwords in each Microsoft network that they breached.
 This in turn allows them to access additional credentials necessary to assume the privileges of any legitimate user of the network, which in turn can let them compromise Microsoft 365 email accounts.